JAR4x4/homebridge-nexa-switch-platform/README.md

 - piHomeEasy: a software for controlling devices using the HomeEasy protocol ([github.com/nbogojevic/piHomeEasy](https://github.com/nbogojevic/piHomeEasy))
 - Wiring Pi: a library for accessing the Pi's GPIO.
 The piHomeEasy software depends on it. ([wiringpi.com](http://wiringpi.com))

+How to install:
+sudo npm install -g https://github.com/JAR4x4/homebridge-nexa-switch-platform/tarball/master

+TO DO:
+- Add support for prededined switch type.
+(Light or Switch), the plugin now defaults to Switch.

 In your **_`config.json`_** -file, the following information needs to be added in order for the Nexa Switch Platform to be set up:
 ```json
 {